amnestywebsite/humanity-theme/CONTRIBUTING.md

 Would you like to get more involved, find out more about the movement and contribute on a regular basis?
 Are you an employed developer or engineer looking to spend multiple Corporate Social Responsibility (CSR) days at Amnesty?

 If so, we would love to hear from you.
-This is managed by @SophieAmnesty.
+This is managed by [Sophie](https://github.com/SophieAmnesty).
 For more information, email website[at]amnesty.org.

 #### Events & Hackathons

 Do you run a hackathon and want to set one of our feature requests as a challenge?

 If so, we would love to hear from you.
-This is managed by @SophieAmnesty.
+This is managed by [Sophie](https://github.com/SophieAmnesty).
 For more information, email website[at]amnesty.org.

 #### CSR and Pro Bono Programmes